googlesamples/unity-jar-resolver/.github/ISSUE_TEMPLATE/--general-question.md

 ---
 name: "❓ General question"
 about: Please use this template to ask general question with the External Dependency Manager for Unity (EDM4U)
 title: "[Question] "
-labels: 'type: question'
+labels: 'new, type: question'
 assignees: ''

 ---